doriyan13/doriyan13/README.md

 ### Hi there, I'm Doriyan 👋

-## I'm a Gamer, Team player & a Developer!
+## I'm a Team player, a Gamer & a Developer!

-- 🔭 I just launched my first learning module: [Learning Module!][course]
+- 🔭 I'm always looking to learn new things!
-- 🌱 I’m looking to learn from everyone
+- 🌱 Strong believer of learning from mistakes
 - 👯 Strong believer in Team-work!
 - 🥅 2023 Goals: To deepen my knowledge in software-development
 - ⚡ Fun fact: I love to play the guitar & travel